-The governors have made every effort to ensure that these arrangements comply with the School Admissions Code 2014 and all relevant legislation, including that on infant class sizes and equal opportunities.
+The governors have made every effort to ensure that these arrangements comply with the School Admissions Code 2021 and all relevant legislation, including that on infant class sizes and equal opportunities.

-Admission arrangements to the Reception Year in September 2021
+Admission arrangements to the Reception Year in September 2023

 At our school, pupils are normally admitted at the beginning of the school year (1 September - 31 August) in which they reach their fifth birthday.
-Parents whose children were born between 1 September 2016 and 31 August 2017 may apply for them to be admitted to the Reception Year in September 2021.
-There are \\\\ places (the published admission number) available.
+Parents whose children were born between 1 September 2018 and 31 August 2019 may apply for them to be admitted to the Reception Year in September 2023.
+There are \\\\ places (the published admission number or PAN) available.

-Parents of a child whose fifth birthday falls between 1 September 2021 and 31 March 2022 may defer entry until their child reaches compulsory school age (the term beginning in January or April after his or her fifth birthday).
-The school will hold the deferred place for the child (provided it is taken up during the school year 2021/22), although, in the majority of cases, we find that children benefit from starting at the beginning of the school year, rather than part way through it.
+Parents of a child whose fifth birthday falls between 1 September 2023 and 31 March 2024 may defer entry until their child reaches compulsory school age (the term beginning in January or April after his or her fifth birthday).
+The school will hold the deferred place for the child (provided it is taken up during the school year 2023/24), although, in the majority of cases, we find that children benefit from starting at the beginning of the school year, rather than part way through it.

-For children whose fifth birthday falls between 1 April 2022 and 31 August 2022(summer born children) who do not reach compulsory school age until September 2022, parents who do not wish them to start school in school year 2021/22 but to be admitted to the Reception Year in September 2022 should proceed as follows: They should apply at the usual time for a place in September 2021 together with a written request that the child is admitted outside his or her normal age group to the Reception year in September 2022.
+For children whose fifth birthday falls between 1 April 2024 and 31 August 2024 (summer born children) who do not reach compulsory school age until September 2023, parents who do not wish them to start school in school year 2023/24 but to be admitted to the Reception Year in September 2024 should proceed as follows: They should apply at the usual time for a place in September 2023 together with a written request that the child is admitted outside his or her normal age group to the Reception year in September 2024.
 NB parents would need to provide supporting reasons for seeking a place outside the normal age group and should discuss the position with the head teacher as early as possible.
-The school will consider the request carefully and if it is agreed this should be clear before the national offer day (16 April 2021), their application for the normal age group may be withdrawn before any place is offered.
-They should then reapply in the normal way (no later than 15 January 2022) for a Reception place in September 2022.
-If their request is refused, the parents must decide whether to wait for any other offer of a place in September 2020 (NB it will still be subject to the over-subscription criteria below) or to withdraw their application and apply in the second half of the of the summer term 2022 for a Year 1 place in September 2022.
-Parents should be aware that the Year 1 group may have no vacancies and it could be full with children transferring from the 2021/22 Reception Year group.
+The school will consider the request carefully and, if it is agreed, this should be clear before the national offer day (17

+April 2023), and their application for the normal age group may be withdrawn before any place is offered.
+They should then reapply in the normal way (no later than 15 January 2024) for a Reception place in September 2024.
+If their request is refused, the parents must decide whether to wait for any other offer of a place in September 2023 (NB it will still be subject to the over-subscription criteria below) or to withdraw their application and apply in the second half of the of the summer term 2024 for a Year 1 place in September 2024.
+Parents should be aware that the Year 1 group may have no vacancies and it could be full with children transferring from the 2023/24 Reception Year group.
+NB agreement by the school in 2023 to defer does not guarantee a place in September 2024 - the normal over-subscription criteria apply.